GrandpaBond/pxt-flexfx/README.md

 The ``|music:Music|`` category has a ``||music:micro:bit(V2)||`` section with blocks for **sound-expressions**.
 These let you build some amazing sounds, but sometimes you need something more complex.
 ``|flexFX:FlexFX|`` sounds are *re-usable* objects that can stitch together up to three sound-expressions.
-They use **play-settings**, which means you can play them at different pitch, volume, or duration.
+They can be **performed** using different play-settings to control the pitch, volume, or duration.

 ## Anatomy of a FlexFX
 The basic idea is that a FlexFX is built from one, two or three **parts**.